TREATMENTS

 -

-The doctor will determine which studies are necessary to provide a diagnosis and suggest the best treatment (additional study costs not included).
+The doctor will indicate which studies are necessary to provide an accurate diagnosis and recommend the most appropriate treatment (cost of studies not included).

 -

-The follow-up appointment for results is included in the initial consultation fee.
+The consultation to review your test results is already included in the first visit fee.

-Complete this form and our team will contact you to schedule your Fertility Check-Up.
+Complete this form and our team will contact you to schedule your no-obligation fertility check-up.